Saddleback caterpillar: Adult

-Gallery of the life cycle

 Reproduction

 Adult Acharia stimulea will mate as soon as two days after emerging from their cocoon and will copulate for up to 24 hours.
 In the wild mating rituals occur during nights with warm temperatures, which can vary between February and July in the United States.
 After mating the female will choose a host plant and lay her eggs on the underside of the leaf where she will frequently visit until they have successfully hatched.

 Defense against predators

 Acharia stimulea has two distinct defense mechanisms, aposematism and mimicry.

 Aposematism

 Acharia stimulea exhibits aposematic coloring which is a distinct vibrant coloring that represents their toxicity.
 Along the anterior, posterior and skirt of the caterpillar are tubercles that contain threatening hollow spines.
 While these spines are threatening alone, they actually go a step further in acting as a defense mechanism as they are connected to a gland that secretes venom that, when broken, is released into predators or unsuspecting gardeners.
 These spines are usually orange along the skirt of the caterpillar and orange or black along the tentacles present at both ends of the body.
 The larvae will use this defensively by curling outwards so that their spines are unavoidable to a predator.
 The spines are also used in the silk cocoon to further protect it during metamorphosis.